KippAD/george-orwell-pub/README.md

 ### Design Objective
 - The site is attractive and first time users want to return to it.
 - Site actions are intuitive so that a user knows how to interact with content.
-- The site is functional and errors and the user will be appropriately redirected when faced with errors
+- The site is functional and the user will be appropriately redirected when faced with errors
 - Content is meaningfully organized by its priority

 ### Wireframes